 When it comes to productivity many people are focused on the time and effort taken to complete a project rather than the result itself.

-Focusing on achieving a specific result helps us leverage our time because we are fully focused on the result.
+Focusing on achieving a specific result helps you leverage time because you become fully focused on the result.

 If we can achieve a result quicker than expected then great.